tajjour/balanceU/README.md

 **Sprint Review Rehearsal:** Conducted on 12/11.

-**Post-Sprint-Review Changes** will be added by Product Owner after official sprint review.
+**Post-Sprint-Review Changes to Product Backlog** will be added by Product Owner after official sprint review.

 ##Sources